-- Atami-yu, the bathhouse that has traditionally used firewood to prepare hot water.
+- Atami-yu, the bathhouse that traditionally uses firewood to prepare hot water.

 - How to bathe.

-Shinjuku, in the middle of big city Tokyo, is where you’ll find many large chain stores along the street, but when you walk down the smaller, more narrow streets, you’ll find an atmosphere from Edo-period’s red-light district.
+Kagurazaka is part of Shinjuku district, in the middle of Tokyo.
+Naturally, you’ll find many large chain stores along the streets, but when you’ll walk down the narrow, paved back streets, you’ll experience the atmosphere from the Edo period, when Kagurazaka was a red light district.

-At the peak of the Meiji era（1868～1912), there were over 700 geisha women working at local tea houses (ochaya).
+At the peak of the Meiji era（1868～1912), there were over 700 geisha working at local tea houses (ochaya).
 Today, there are still many expensive Japanese restaurants and historic spots.
-Did you know there is also a public bath in this town?
+Some geisha houses still discretely survive in the back alleys.

 The history of Sento (public bath)

-Atami-yu, the bathhouse that has traditionally used firewood to prepare hot water.
+Atami-yu, the bathhouse that traditionally uses firewood to prepare hot water.

 The stairs to Atami-yu are in a narrow street that feels like a path for cats.

 It has been said that geisha originally bathed and got ready for work at Atami-yu.
-The street is also called “geisha-komichi” (or the path of geisha), and you can smell the burning firewood while walking this area.
+The street is also called “geisha-komichi” (‘the path of geisha’), and you can smell the burning firewood while walking this area.